-If you have some time I highly, highly, highly encourage you to theck out the National Civil Rights Museum.
+If you have some time I highly, highly, highly encourage you to check out the National Civil Rights Museum.
 This museum is HUGE and filled with so many great pieces of Civil Rights history.
-I have gone to this museum multiple times and it never ceases to amaze me.
+I have gone to this museum multiple times, and it never ceases to amaze me.

 It’s a lovely museum.
 It’s interactive, and you could get lost in it for hours.
-The main building is huge, but there is also the Legacy Building which is across the street where the person who assassinated MLK was when it happened.
-This building is full of information about the future of civil rights and it’s a beautiful end to the experience at the main building.
+The main building is enormous, but there is also the Legacy Building which is across the street where the person who assassinated MLK was when it happened.
+This building is full of information about the future of civil rights, and it’s a beautiful end to the experience at the main building.

 See A Show At The FedEx Forum